Spotlight (Xiao Zhan song): Commercial performance

 The single was released online on April 25, 2020, and sold at a price of ¥3.
 On the day of its release, it sold 24,370,000 copies, grossing over ¥73 million (US$10 million) and surpassing Cai Xukun's EP Young (2019), which sold 13,350,000 copies and grossed over ¥66 million.
 On its second day it surpassed 25 million copies, setting a new record.
 The single reached the top of QQ Music's annual bestseller list, QQ Music's list of top new songs, and Tencent's "up to you" list (由你音乐榜).
 It was reported that on April 25, "Xiao Zhan's worldwide fan club" was the biggest buyer on QQ Music, with 9,088,000 digital album purchases.
 On April 28, sales surpassed ¥100 million.

-"Spotlight" became the most-downloaded song and the highest-grossing digital single in Chinese music history.
+"Made to Love" became the most-downloaded song and the highest-grossing digital single in Chinese music history.
 The single's sales by April 26 broke the Guinness World Record for the fastest-selling digital track in China.
 The Tencent Music Entertainment Awards named it the most popular digital single of 2020.
 It was listed seventh on IFPI's international list of the 10 bestselling singles of the year and on Guinness World Records' list of 2020's most streamed tracks with 1.48 billion subscription stream equivalents.

 Fans encouraged each other to buy multiple copies of the song as a show of support for Xiao Zhan; they saw the single as an opportunity for Xiao Zhan to improve his reputation amid the ongoing controversy.
 This boosted the single's sales, with fans reportedly buying an average of close to 66 copies each.
 The mass-purchasing campaign was controversial enough that Xiao Zhan's agency posted on Weibo reminding fans to focus on their other priorities in life.